steevhise/fc3_common_assets/readme.md

     @f:registry=https://registry.npmjs.org/
     ```

-3. Make sure you have an account on the registry (ask Steev).
+3. Make sure you have an account on our npm registry (ask Steev).
-4. Login with `npm login`.
+4. Login to the registry with `npm login`.
 Now you can use npm as usual and everything will load via npm.freecycle.org (you can also browse and log in to [npm.freecycle.org](http://npm.freecycle.org) to see what packages we have).
 5. `npm install`
 6. `npm run build`
-7. `npm run build:trumbowyg` (this installs the wysiwyg page editor)
+7. `npm run build:javascript`
-8. For the cookies and authentication to work right, you need spoof your local environment to be a freecycle.org host.
+8. For the cookies and authentication to work right, you need to spoof your local environment to be a freecycle.org host.
 Usually this is done by adding a localhost alias to your /etc/hosts file like *mymachine.freecycle.org*.

 ### To Run